Azure-Samples/copilot-nodejs-todo/docs/workshop.md

 - A class definition with a constructor that connects to the Cosmos DB instance, and creates the database and container if they don't exist.
 - All create, read, update, and delete (CRUD) operations for the tasks

 How awesome is that?

+### Fixing the code

 But wait, it seems that TypeScript is complaining about the `process.env.COSMOS_ENDPOINT` and `process.env.COSMOS_KEY` variables being possibly undefined.
 Let's fix that, again using Copilot.
 At the beginning of the class constructor, add this comment:

 ```ts
 // Check that the environment variables are set